Churches gathered in worship

 Join me in our Facebook group as we discuss this more!

 When holy week is over and the celebration is cleaned up, what can you do to keep the unity and oneness going?

-Let’s learn how we can build more unity and oneness in the Body of Christ through Building Unity in Your Community.
-This 60 min zoom workshop will show you how to create events in your community that will bring together the Body of Christ.
-Sign up here.
+Let’s learn how we can build more unity and oneness in the Body of Christ through Pray for Unity in Your Community.
+This 30 min zoom call will bring us together to pray for unity in our churches and community!
+Sign up here!